ibn-salem/position_effect/README.md

 Rscript combine_breakpoints_and_phenotypes.R \
   SUBJECT_TO_PHENOTYPES \
   BREAKPOINTS_BED \
+  WINDOW_SIZE \
   OUTPUT_FILE
 ```
-This scripts takes two files as input:
+This scripts takes two files and the window size aroud breakpoints in bp as input:
 `SUBJECT_TO_PHENOTYPES` is a tab delimited file with two columns and column headers:

 + **ID** the subject ID